norvica/container/README.md

 debug, and adapt over time.
 This library avoids unnecessary complexity, focusing on features that offer real value without sacrificing performance.

-### Key Benefits
+### Key Features

-- **Blazing Fast**: Optimized for performance in production environments.
+- **Fast**: Optimized for performance in production environments.
 - **Framework Agnostic**: Integrates seamlessly with any project using the PSR-11 container interface.
 - **Explicit Over Implicit**: Prioritizes explicit, readable configuration over hidden "magic", making your code easier to maintain.
 - **Lightweight**: A minimal footprint keeps your project lean and efficient.
 - **Compilation Support**: Optimizes performance further with built-in compilation, including anonymous functions.
 - **Autowiring**: Simplify your code with automatic dependency resolution, available even after compilation.